Dictionary.com defines Intentional as: Done with intention or on purpose; intended.

 I don’t know where the eye part came from but that’s the image I had in mind as far as leadership was concerned – one person forcing bleary-visioned people to toe the line.

-At that time I was a (Christian) rascal myself – leadership and other grown up stuff was not my cup of tea.
+The idea of leadership and other grown up stuff was not my cup of tea.

 Yet it seemed that when God saw my twenty three-year old sharp tongued, cranky minded-with-a-heart-to- match self, He smiled and decided I was the perfect candidate.